 If you feel you’ve fallen victim to any of the above, or have in some way received treatment at an accident and emergency department which was less effective than could reasonably be expected, then you may well be in a position to make an A&E claim for medical negligence.

 Claims for medical negligence are amongst the most complex compensation cases to fight.
 For this reason it’s vital to gather as much information as possible regarding anything which may be relevant when it comes to demonstrating that the staff who treated you were in fact negligent.
 At the earliest possible date you should make a note of any relevant facts such as:

-Our highly qualified staff will be able to take this information and come to a quick and accurate decision as to whether you have a good case for negligence.
-If you do, then an experienced solicitor will start the long and complicate process of putting your case together on a no win no fee basis, which means that you don’t have to pay any money upfront.
+A trained legal adviser will be able to take this information and come to a quick and accurate decision as to whether you have a good case for negligence.
+If you do, then an experienced solicitor will start the process of putting your case together on a no win no fee basis, which means that you don’t have to pay any money upfront.

 The amount of compensation which can be claimed in cases such as this varies depending upon the specific circumstances.
 The amount awarded will be decided on the basis of factors such as the type and severity of any injury or condition involved and also any expenses incurred.
 These expenses can include the likes of travel expenses, medical bills and lost earnings, so it’s vital that you keep as many records as you can, including items such as receipts and wage slips.
 When all the circumstances of your case are known, your solicitor will be able to come up with an estimate as to how much you might receive.

 UK law states that you have three years from the date of the injury to make a claim, although an exception can be made if you didn’t actually become aware of the negligence until a later date, in which case the three years will be counted from this later date.
 Other exceptions to this rule include the cases of people under the age of eighteen.